Is Your Home Prepared for Monsoon Season this Year?

 Additional Tips to Protect Your Home

-Store outdoor furniture and equipment securely to prevent wind damage.
+Securely store outdoor furniture and equipment to prevent wind damage.
+Strong gusts can easily toss unsecured items, leading to costly repairs.

 Why Preparation Matters